ais-one/favv/README.md

 - NOTE: any code outside **favv/fastapi/app** will not auto reload

 ## Frontend Customization Notes

-Setting up your custom backend
+Setting up your custom frontend

 ```bash
 # in favv/vitevue/src/